Mr-MagmaCode/BielsysTools/LatexTools/ImportCodefiles/README.md

 ## License

 This repository is provided as-is.
-Add a license file if you wish to specify usage terms.

----

-If you'd like, I can change the default `.h` mapping to `cpp`, add a per-extension CLI mapping option, or include a small helper that copies discovered source files into the LaTeX `Kode` folder before generation.